keldwud/ball-clock/README.md

 docker build -t keldwud/ball-clock .

 ### Run using the following command
-docker run keldwud/clock python test_clock.py && python clock.py
+docker run keldwud/clock test_clock.py && clock.py

 Output will be in the format: